-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
-Includes the offering price of any - additional shares that the underwriters have the option to purchase.
+- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
+Includes the offering price of any additional shares that the underwriters have the option to purchase. - Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.
+No fee required pursuant to Rule 457(g).

-Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price. - No fee required pursuant to Rule 457(g). - We have agreed to issue to the representative of the underwriters warrants to purchase the number of shares of our common stock, or the Representative We have agreed to issue to the representative of the underwriters warrants to purchase the number of shares of our common stock, or the Representative Warrants, in the aggregate equal to five percent (5%) of the shares of our common stock to be issued and sold in this offering (excluding shares issuable upon exercise of the over-allotment option described herein).
+We have agreed to issue to the representative of the underwriters warrants to purchase the number of shares of our common stock, or the Representative Warrants, in the aggregate equal to five percent (5%) of the shares of our common stock to be issued and sold in this offering (excluding shares issuable upon exercise of the over-allotment option described herein).
 The Representative Warrants are exercisable for a price per share equal to 125% of the public offering price.
 As estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g), the proposed maximum aggregate offering price of the common stock underlying the Representative Warrants is based on (i) 5% of an estimated 2,777,778 shares to be sold in this offering (excluding shares issuable upon exercise of the over-allotment option), or 138,888 shares, and (ii) an estimated exercise price per share equal to \$11.25, or 125% of an estimated public offering price to the public of \$9.00 (138,888 x \$11.25 = \$1,562,500).